Ethics & Christian living, Social action

 Recently, I re-published an article by Ian Paul titled The problem with the ‘inclusive’ Jesus which had originally appeared on his Psephizo website.

-I wanted to share it on G+T as I felt it was an article which took the Jesus of the Biblical gospels seriously and grappled fairly with the inescapable tension between Jesus’ radical inclusivity and his startlingly exclusive claims.
+I wanted to share it on G+T as I felt it was an article which took the Jesus of the biblical gospels seriously and grappled fairly with the inescapable tension between Jesus’ radical inclusivity and his startlingly exclusive claims.

 Progressive dogma

-I knew the article would press buttons because the word ‘inclusive’ has become a sacred term for both religious and secular progressives.
+I knew that sharing the article would press buttons because the word ‘inclusive’ has become a sacred term for both religious and secular progressives.
 Like a heretic in medieval Christendom, it’s a dogma you question at your peril in today’s culture wars.

 But I believe the Christian faith should be humbly challenging the self-righteousness of our tribal and identity-politics culture – on both on the ‘conservative’ and the ‘progressive’ sides.
 And I want G+T to be a small contribution to this battle.